311. 157 Beatles’ Albums Ranked

 155. Ringo the 4th by Ringo Starr, 20 September 1977.
-Appalling disco-style production.
-A terrible collection of songs.
-Only one of them, “Wings”, is almost reasonable.
-This is the worst Beatles solo album that actually consists of songs, rather than noises.
+Hit producer Arif Mardin was brought in to resuscitate Ringo’s career, but it was a catastrophic mistake.
+His appalling disco and R&B-style production was utterly incompatible with Ringo’s image, style, fan expectations and singing ability.
+Several of the songs are pitched much too high for Ringo’s vocal range.
+With a sympathetic producer, Ringo can produce good vocals, but Mardin seems to have expected him to be a gifted singer and so just let him do it, with the result that he’s out of tune all over the place.
+A truly terrible selection of songs, the nadir being “Can She Do It Like She Dances”, a strong contender for the worst song ever released by a Beatle.
+Only one of the songs, “Wings”, is reasonably good.
+This is comfortably the worst Beatles-related album that actually consists of songs, rather than noises.
 It is almost unbelievably bad.
 Even the cover is dreadful – spectacularly tasteless.
 I prefer listening to the random noises on Two Virgins and Electronic Sound than this but, amazingly, it’s not quite the worst album ever released by a Beatle.
 Score 2.

 156. Wedding Album by John Lennon and Yoko Ono, 7 November 1969.
 Their third (and thankfully final) record of self-indulgent garbage.
 Hot on the heels one of the all-time great records (Abbey Road), this is a strong contender for the all-time most awful record (although I think Life With The Lions slightly eclipses it).
 Side 1 consists of 22 minutes of their heartbeats, plus them murmuring, moaning or shouting each other’s names, with occasional heavy breathing.
 I’m not sure if it’s meant to be interesting, disturbing, funny or erotic, but actually it’s just crappy.
 Side 2 starts with some awful Yoko singing.
 “Let’s hope for peace” is a fine sentiment, but the singing often strays so far away from any notes that saying she is “out of tune” is wildly inadequate.
 Then there are some cringe-worthy interviews about peace and violence.
 Again, their intent is noble, but their statements are often ridiculous, especially Yoko’s.
 And even more so than the most dreadful music (which this record contains), interviews do not bear repeated listening.
 Score 1.